Chiropractic care during pregnancy

 Possible benefits of chiropractic care during pregnancy include:

-- Encouraging an easier pregnancy
+- Encouraging less discomfort during pregnancy

-- Ensuring optimal pelvic alignment for the best chance of a natural delivery
+- Ensuring optimal pelvic alignment

 - Minimising the symptoms of back and neck pain